Azure/azure-iot-pcs-remote-monitoring-java/README.md

 Remote Monitoring uses Docker containers to host microservices and the React UI.
 Microservices allow communication through REST/HTTP.
-When running locally microservices can also be executed inside an IDE (Visual Studio, VS Code, etc.).
+When running locally microservices can also be executed inside an IDE (IntelliJ, Eclipse, VS Code, etc.).
 When running in the cloud the microservices are hosted using Azure Container Service (ACS) and Kubernetes as the Container Orchestrator.

 How to use it